merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-5.md

 Regardless, with a bit of care, we were able to push past the non-specific read recruitment signal and identify the sample in which each genome was truly present.

+Here is one of the visualizations, for Ca. _T. miru_, in case you want to compare it to the competitive read recruitment picture later:

+{% include IMAGE path="/images/trichodesmium_tutorial/mapping_05.png" width=70 %}

 </details>

 What you should take away from this section is that even though non-competitive read recruitment yields plenty of non-specific signal, we can often manage to distinguish between genome presence and absence anyway.
 That said, the picture will be much cleaner when we do competitive read recruitment in the next section.